/

 Gigabyte 4060 graphics card

-This is NOT needed for general use computers if you are simply on the Internet, paying bills or using Microsoft Office.
+A discreet card is NOT needed for general use computers if you are simply on the Internet, paying bills or using Microsoft Office.
+In this case, the integrated graphics on the CPU chip will suffice.

-This is HIGHLY recommended for ALL gaming, engineering / video production / graphic design desktops.
-We typically use NVIDIA based cards made by Gigabyte or MSI branded cards unless you have another preference such as AMD.
+A discreet card is HIGHLY recommended for ALL gaming, engineering / video production / graphic design desktops.
+We typically use NVIDIA based cards made by Gigabyte or MSI branded cards unless you have another preference such as AMD or Intel.
+Most buyers do tend to pick NVIDIA despite the premium price.

 ________________________________________